Leaving Duke (Voluntary and Involuntary) Policy

 Final Paycheck and Deductions

-The final check will be deposited in the staff member's designated bank account or sent to his or her last stated home address on the next scheduled payday.
+The final check will be deposited in the employee’s designated bank account or sent to their last stated home address on the next scheduled payday.

-Upon termination, a staff member's final wages are subject to all involuntary deductions established and to all voluntary deductions authorized by the staff member.
+Upon termination, an employee's final wages are subject to all involuntary deductions established and to all voluntary deductions authorized by the employee

-The staff member may direct that voluntary deductions (such as parking fees) not be made from his or her final paycheck by the timely completion and signing of an authorization that deletes deductions.
-This form for this authorization can be obtained by contacting the Benefits Office.
-The deletion of voluntary deductions is the sole responsibility of the staff member.
-If the staff member does not initiate action to delete any or all voluntary deductions, those deductions will be taken from the final paycheck.
+Employees should contact the appropriate vendor to cancel voluntary benefits such as supplemental life or voluntary disability.
+The deletion of voluntary deductions is the sole responsibility of the employee.
+If the employee does not initiate action to delete any or all voluntary deductions, those deductions will be taken from the final paycheck.
 In the case of deletion, any contribution normally made by Duke in the affected category will not be made.

 Policy Number: 04.04